-When determining how many submitted sessions to select, take the total number of session slots (session blocks x number of rooms) and deduct the number of Mandatory Sessions from the total.
-The remaining number is the number of local and other submitted sessions that may be selected.

-When the Programs Subcommittee has selected sessions, the Conference Programs Coordinator and the VP Conferences should be given an opportunity to review the selected sessions for balance and inclusion of expected session types.

-The CM Credit Management Contractor will review the list of selected sessions to identify speakers with multiple (or too many!) sessions.
-Knowing speakers on multiple panels will assist the Programs Subcommittee is assuring the sessions with those individuals will not be placed into the same Session Block.

 A few more recommendations when selecting sessions: while you are looking for the best presentation on a topic, and may be drawn to a known moderator, don’t select the same speakers for more than several panels; be cautious of sessions that sound good but have only the moderator listed – it could be an undeveloped session concept; be cautious of multiple sessions with the same person who is not the moderator listed as the contact: it could mean the contact is a PR person for one or more companies proposing multiple sessions and experience has shown that there may need to be a significant amount of assistance by the conference subcommittee or support team to get the session information completed and submitted on time.
 Also, if the Programs Subcommittee has not had cooperation from a moderator regarding completing speaker solicitation or providing speaker bios, let the Conference Programs Coordinator or VP Conferences know – future Programs Subcommittees should be advised of this prior to selecting future panels from that moderator.

 While some topics continue to be “hot” year to year, others aren’t.
-Review your session selections against the prior year’s program to make sure that your sessions are not primarily duplicative of them.
+Review your session selections against the prior year’s program to make sure your sessions are not duplicative except for ongoing topics such as legislative, housing and CEQA updates.
 Recent comments from conference attendees indicate a desire for more variety in topics presented.

-In limited circumstances the Conference Programs Coordinator or VP Conferences will request that sessions not selected be included, or sessions selected by the Programs Subcommittee not be included based on reasons that should be discussed.
+Review survey responses from attendees of the prior year’s conference to determine possible topic gaps or trending planning issues.

 D. CONFERENCE SESSION NOTIFICATIONS

 Following completion of the Programs Subcommittee selection process, AND concurrence by Chapter representatives, notification must be made to both those not selected as well as to those selected.
-The Programs Subcommittee will coordinate with the CM Credit Management Contractor by providing the numbers and names of those submissions both selected and not selected and separate notices will be sent to the moderators.
+The Programs Subcommittee will coordinate with the CM Credit Management Contractor by providing the numbers and names of those submissions both selected and not selected.
+Separate notices will be sent to the moderators by the CM Credit Management Contractor.
 This communication can be done within the Session Proposal system online.

-It is suggested that the Programs Subcommittee NOT indicate that a waiting list will be established for those not selected but still interested in presenting their session.
-Sessions rarely are withdrawn, and if they are, it is done so close to the time of the conference that an alternative panel would not have adequate preparation time.
-If a session does drop out, the Programs Committee can probably find a local session to substitute.
-In general, one session dropping out of a session block does not adversely affect the overall quality or variety of sessions in that block or the conference program overall.
+IA waiting list will not be established for sessions that are not selected.
+Sessions rarely are withdrawn, and if they are, it is usually done close to the time of the conference such that an alternative panel may not have adequate preparation time.
+If a session does drop out, the Programs Committee can search for a substitute if feasible.
+One session dropping out of a session block does not adversely affect the overall quality or variety of sessions offered at the conference.